Final-Hawk/Policies-Be-Gone/README.md

-  I AM NOT RESPONIBLE FOR ANY HARM DONE TO YOUR PC, although tested on multiple pcs with no error, I still need to say this to protect myself
+I AM NOT RESPONSIBLE FOR ANY HARM DONE TO YOUR PC, although tested on multiple pcs with no error, I still need to say this to protect myself